plokhotnyuk/jsoniter-scala/README.md

 - Parsing of strings with escaped characters for JSON keys and string values
 - Codecs can be generated for primitives, boxed primitives, enums, tuples, `String`, `BigInt`, `BigDecimal`, `Option`, `Either`, `java.util.UUID`, `java.time.*`, Scala collections, arrays, module classes, value classes and case classes with values/fields having any of types listed here
-- Case classes should be defined with a primary constructor that has one list of arguments for all non-transient fields
+- Classes should be defined with a primary constructor that has one list of arguments for all non-transient fields
+- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, and value classes for any of them
 - Parsing of escaped characters are not supported for strings which are mapped to numeric and data/time types
-- Support of first-order and higher-kinded types for case classes and value classes
+- Support of first-order and higher-kinded types
-- Support of ADTs with sealed trait or sealed abstract class base and case classes or case objects as leaf classes, using discriminator field with string type of value
+- Support of ADTs with sealed trait or sealed abstract class base and non-abstract Scala classes or objects as leaf classes, using discriminator field with string type of value
 - Implicitly resolvable values codecs for JSON values and key codecs for JSON object keys that are mapped to maps
 - Support only acyclic graphs of class instances
 - Fields with default values that defined in the constructor are optional, other fields are required (no special